 I would like to extend a very warm welcome to QIS Primary.
 I have had the pleasure of working and leading in the Primary school for the last three years, and my own children absolutely love being part of our fabulous QIS community.
 We are proud of the cultural diversity within our school, which now comprises of over 70 nationalities, where the well being and happiness of every child is our priority, and where ‘Learning Comes First’.
 At QIS, we support our children in becoming Responsible, Resilient, and Respectful learners, preparing them for each stage of their learning journey and beyond.

-QIS Primary welcomes children from Foundation Stage 1 to Year 6 (ages 3 – 11).
-The school teaches the British National Curriculum for England, with the addition of Qatar’s Ministry of Education mandated subjects (Arabic, Islamic Studies and Qatari History).
+QIS Primary welcomes children from Foundation Stage 1 to Year 6 (ages 3 to 11).
+The school teaches the British National Curriculum for England, with the addition of Qatar’s Ministry of Education and Higher Education mandated subjects (Arabic, Islamic Studies, and Qatari History).

 The Primary school is a vibrant place of learning where children and staff alike are encouraged to be innovative, creative and take ownership of their own learning journey.
 QIS Primary offers a thematic curriculum alongside specialist lessons for Arabic, Islamic Studies, PE, Music, and French in our well-resourced school.
 Through our weekly PSHE programme, children are given opportunities to develop their social and emotional learning competencies that will allow them to develop healthy identities, maintain supportive relationships, and achieve personal and collective goals.